Military history of Belarus: World War II

 On September 1, 1939, World War II began with the German invasion of Poland.
 The Germans quickly routed the Polish Armed Forces, captured Warsaw, and approached Western Belarus.
 On September 17, in accordance with the Molotov-Ribbentrop Pact, units of the Red Army were brought into the region.
 By September 25, the Soviet Union had established full control over the region.
-Western Belorussia was annexed into the BSSR and passed through sovietization proccess.
+Western Belorussia was annexed into the BSSR and passed through sovietization process.

 From November 1939 to March 1940, about 100,000 representatives of Belarus participated in the Soviet-Finnish War.
 Belarusians and residents of the BSSR were present at almost all sections of the front and at all levels of command.

 Soviet partisans in Belarus 1943.
 The partisan on the left is carrying what appears to be a Soviet PPD-40 submachine gun.
 His companion is equipped with a Mosin rifle (with factory bayonet), plus German bayonet/dagger (on waistband) and two RGD-33 grenade.

 On June 22, 1941, the Soviet Union was subjected to German aggression, which began the Great Patriotic War.
 Border guards and Red Army soldiers serving in the west of the BSSR were among the first to encounter the enemy.
 The battles took place on two defensive complexes - the Molotov Line (along the new border after 1939) and the Stalin Line (along the old border before 1939).
 In the initial period of the war, the defense of Brest Fortress stands out among all other episodes.
 Individual groups of its defenders fought until July 20.
 Another important event of the first months of the war for Belarus was the Senno-Lepel counterattack, which saw one of the largest tank battles of World War II.
 In addition, counterattacks were also carried out in the southeast of the BSSR, where Rogachev and Zhlobin were liberated during a successful operation by the Red Army.
 Among the defensive battles, the most important was the battle for Mogilev, whose defenders held out for three weeks.
 However, the Red Army was retreating.
 By the end of August, Belarus was completely occupied.